Tide of opinion turns against Russia in Ukraine's east

 In Dnipropetrovsk, another eastern city that has seen unrest, Kiev is counting on the clout of an even wealthier oligarch.
 The new governor is billionaire industrialist Ihor Kolomoyskiy, Ukraine’s third richest man.

-Shevchenko, the Kharkiv schoolteacher, compared Ukraine since Yanukovich was deposed to a young child who would soon grow out of its unruly behavior.
+Shevchenko, the Kharkiv schoolteacher, compared Ukraine since Yanukovich was deposed to a young child who would soon grow out of its unruly behaviour.